SeunMatt/backup-mongodb/README.md

 * Please I strongly recommend, if you haven't yet, that you go and read the (nodemailer)[https://github.com/nodemailer/nodemailer] documentation for more understanding of the email config options

+* Provide the authentication to the desired database in the dbUri string

 Test
 =====